Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

 The 1962 Ferrari 250 GTO

 Only 39 of the 250 GTO were made, making it one of the rarest Ferraris to find in this era.
 It was designed by Ferrari’s famous engineer, Scaglietti and produced between 1962 and 1964.
-Besides its beautiful looks, this Ferrari is renowned for winning 3 FIFA World Championships in a row and this is mainly attributed to its great performance.
-A rare and powerful gem, the 250 GTO is currently estimated to sell for $30 million and above.
+Besides its beautiful looks, this Ferrari is renowned for winning three FIFA World Championships in a row and this is mainly attributed to its great performance.
+A rare and powerful gem, the 250 GTO is currently estimated to sell for at least $30 million.

 The 330 P4 Berlinetta

 The 330 P4 is one of the most iconic race cars ever built and many Ferrari enthusiasts believe that it was specifically designed to beat the GT40 by Ford during the Le Mans race.
 It did serve its purpose during the 1967 Le Mans where it had a sensational win and beat the GT40.

 The 275 GTB was designed by Pininfarina and handcrafted by Scaglietti with the aim of upgrading the Berlinetta series of Ferrari GT range.
 With its gorgeous looks and excellent performance, the 275 GTB set a trend amongst the supercars, with subsequent Berlinetta productions following in its footsteps.

 This recent Ferrari creation is a replacement of the 599 GTB and borrows its stylish looks from the 250 GT and 275 models.
 It features excellent aerodynamic proportions and when it comes to speed, it is only second to the 599 GTO.
 Beyond its looks, the 2013 Berlinetta definitely has a lot to offer in terms of style and performance